zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    $resourceGroup = "<your-resource-group-name>"
    az ad sp create-for-rbac -n "https://contoso-apps" --role reader --scopes subscriptions/$subscriptionId/resourceGroups/$resourceGroup
    ```
-  >**Note**: If you get insufficient access error, make sure you are assigned member role on AD tenant and your account is owner role for the Subscription.
-Even after the above 2 conditions satisfied, you get a the same error that is possibly because the service principle name you used already being used in the same tenant, try the following command.
-(Remember to use the same name on upcoming tasks instead of `https://contoso-apps`.)
+  >**Note**: If you get an insufficient access error, make sure you have an assigned member role within your Azure AD tenant and that your account includes owner rights for the subscription.
+If the error persists, it’s possible the service principal name already exists in your tenant.
+Try the command below and remember you will need to use this modified service principal name in the upcoming tasks (instead of `https://contoso-apps`):

   ```powershell
   az ad sp create-for-rbac -n "https://contoso-apps-{SUFFIX}" --role reader --scopes subscriptions/$subscriptionId/resourceGroups/$resourceGroup